 The Executive Team delegates much of its work to our paid staff, who, in turn, depend on the work of groups of volunteers from the congregation to create our high-quality worship, social action, religious education, and other programs.
 By volunteering, lay persons from the congregation also add to the congregational voice which influences everyday decision-making in the congregation.

-These lay volunteer groups are known as Councils, and there are six of them: Communication, Religious Education, Membership, Music (known as the Music Committee), Social Action, and Stewardship.
+These lay volunteer groups are known as Councils, and there are six of them: Communication, Religious Education, Membership, Music, Social Action, and Stewardship.
 The chairs of the Councils meet periodically with the Executive Team in an advisory body called the Leadership Council.
 Other Committees and Task Forces help these groups do the day to day work of fulfilling our congregational Mission, Vision, Covenant, and Ends.
 View the Organization Chart for more details.

 The Board Makes Sure Your Voice Is Heard